JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 ![windows cleartype alias text](../assets/figures/textrendering-windows-cleartype.png)

-On Windows systems, and on some Linux desktops, text can be displayed a subpixel rendering process, so that variously colored pixels are drawn around the edges of text in an attempt to provide a “smoother” appearance.
+In addition, Windows and some Linux systems use

-In addition, Windows and some Linux systems use font-hinting, a process in which the outlines of text glyphs are shifted so as to align better on the rectangular grid of pixels.
+_font hinting_, a process in which the outlines of text glyphs are shifted so as to align better on the rectangular grid of pixels.